 Valves (Suction and Discharge valves): allow gas to enter into the piston during the suction stroke and allow gas to go out into the discharge line during the compression stroke.

 There are normally three types of valves, which are

 Power End of a Reciprocating Compressor

 Parts of reciprocating compressors that assist in transferring power and converting rotary motion into reciprocating motion are grouped in this category.

-The crankcase (Fig. 6) supports the crankshaft.
+The crankcase (Fig. 7) supports the crankshaft.
 All bearing supports are bored under setup conditions to ensure perfect alignment.
 The crankcase is provided with easily removable covers on the top for inspection and maintenance.
 The bottom of the crankcase serves as the oil reservoir.
-The main pump for lubrication of the crank mechanism is placed on the shield mounted on the side opposite the coupling and is driven by the compressor.
+The main pump for lubrication of the crank mechanism is placed on the shield mounted on the side opposite the coupling and is driven by the reciprocating compressor.

-Crankshaft receives the power from Driver and transfers it to the piston.
+Crankshaft receives the power from the Driver and transfers it to the piston.
 The crankshaft is built in a single piece.
-On the inside of the shaft are holes for passage and distribution of lube oil.
+On the inside of the shaft are holes for the passage and distribution of lube oil.

 The main bearings are built in two halves, made of steel, with an inner coating of antifriction metal.